ietf-wg-deleg/draft-ietf-deleg-requirements/draft-wirelela-deleg-requirements.md

 * DELEG should support an in-band means for the child to signal to the parent that parent-side records related to the child should be updated, akin to CDS/CDNSKEY {{?RFC8078}}.

+* DELEG should be able to convey a security model for delegations stronger than currently exists with DNSSEC.

 ## Non-Requirements